3rundane/Dark-Matter-Spectra-Generator-DMSG-/README.md

 # DMSGAdventureTime
-This is OFFICIAL(not really) repository for the DDM project
+This is OFFICIAL(not really) repository for the DMSG project
+# Organization
+There are three primary folders in this repository.
+Example Scripts, DMSG, and TemplateFunctions.
+The last two are embedded in
+Example Scripts and all of the import statements for exa_ files are constructed according to this file structure.